woodfin8/ETL-CountyCrime/README.md

 ## Loading
 The two resulting dataframes from the Census and FBI API's are loaded to a PostgreSQL database using sqlalchemy's create_engine.
-A sample SQL JOIN is run at the end of the Jupyter Notebook
+A sample SQL JOIN is run at the end of the Jupyter Notebook.